 c.
-He has strength like a wild ox: Wild ox (Numbers 23:22 and 24:8) is translated “unicorn” in the KJV.
+He has strength like a wild ox: The phrase wild ox (Numbers 23:22 and 24:8) is translated “unicorn” in the KJV.
 The Hebrew word here (reem) occurs nine times in the Old Testament.
 The idea behind the Hebrew word is either of one horn or a mighty horn.
 Some think it refers to a rhinoceros, others to a wild ox, or a strong goat.
 It is not out of the question that a unicorn may be in mind.

 3. (25-26) Balak’s disappointment.